caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 ### Median

-`Median` is a function to calculate median value from column values.
+`Median` is a function to calculate median value from series values.
 The output will be single value

 #### Input
 No Input